sathia27/sathia27.github.com/_posts/2019-04-11-cap-theorm.md

 This problem can be solved by having multi node system.
 In particular, the CAP theorem implies that in the presence of a network partition, one has to choose between **consistency** and **availability**.

 *Note*: There are some database like Oracle which even doesn't support P (network partitioning).
 You can achieve partitioning using third party tools like Shareplex.

+when you start scaling your application, you have to make sure that there is no single point of failure.
+You have to introduce Network partioning to avoid the same.
+When you introduce network partioning, you might need to chose consistency or availability.

 ## You chose AP